-Separately from the banks and capital markets, the insolvency of Central States and the liabilities that would be imputed to employers will also be a topic for the accounting profession, including the Financial Accounting Standards Board (FASB).
-Withdrawal liability has been a topic that many accountants have discussed with their employer clients, and those discussions become more real when you actually have a plan insolvency.
+Separate from the banks and capital markets, the insolvency of Central States and the liabilities that would be imputed to employers will also be a topic for the accounting profession, including the Financial Accounting Standards Board (FASB).
+Withdrawal liability has been a topic that many accountants have discussed with their employer clients, and those discussions become increasingly real the closer we are to a systemically important plan insolvency.
 FASB made changes to multiemployer accounting in 2010, and the insolvency of a systemically important plan may attract interest in this new phenomenon of plans going insolvent without a mass withdrawal.

 The insolvency of Central States will damage the ability of employers to make contributions to other funds that are currently healthy in which they currently participate.
-While it is impossible to say with certainty how severely a currently well-funded plan like Western Conference would be impacted by this weakening of its employer base, it is safe to say that the plan will be in a significantly less stable position going forward.
-The problem will also spread to other Teamster plans as the contributing employer overlap is an issue for other plans as well.
+While it is impossible to say with certainty how severely a currently well-funded plan like Western Conference would be impacted by a financial weakening of its employer base, it is safe to say that the contributing employers will be in a significantly less stable position going forward.
+The problem will also spread to other Teamster plans as the contributing employer overlap is an issue for other Teamster plans as well.